oapi-codegen/oapi-codegen/README.md

 type NewPet struct {
 	Name                 string            `json:"name"`
 	Tag                  *string           `json:"tag,omitempty"`
-	additionalProperties map[string]string `json:"-"`
+	AdditionalProperties map[string]string `json:"-"`
 }
 ```

 The additionalProperties, of type `string` become `map[string]string`, which maps
 field names to instances of the `additionalProperties` schema.
-We've used a
-private field that's not exported in JSON, since the structure would be wrong,
-so we provide a bunch of helper functions to deal with these additional properties:
 ```
-// Returns the additional properties dict func (a NewPet) AdditionalProperties() map[string]string {...}

 // Getter for additional properties for NewPet.
 Returns the specified
 // element and whether it was found func (a NewPet) Get(fieldName string) (value string, found bool) {...}